CCIC: How did you get into studying indigenous languages?

 However, there are also many cases in which tribes have tried to bring back their ancestral language without success.
 In most such cases, the tribes have underestimated the time and effort required, and tribal members have lost interest in the project before they succeeded in learning to speak the language.
 Unfortunately, the number of cases of failure to revive such language far outnumber the number of successful cases.
 For that reason, I hesitate to guess at the odds for reviving Carolina Algonquian.
 It will depend in large part on the amount of effort people are willing to put in on learning and using it.

 CCIC: You’ve done extensive work with the Tuscarora language – you’ve even written the dictionary — literally.
 What is the current status of the Tuscarora language?
-Is it on the verge of dying out, or are you seeing effective teaching/learning take place to preserve the language?
+Is it on the verge of dying out, or are you seeing effective teaching and learning take place to preserve the language?

 Dr. Rudes: Among the Tuscarora people on the reservation in New York State, there are a few elders who learned the language as children, but have spoken it very, very little since that time.
 One man in particular, Howard Hill, has been serving as a resource for the language teachers and learners in the community.
 The language is being taught in the elementary school on the reservation by a woman who learned the language from one of the last fluent speakers, and there is a program for adult learners that is taught by another woman who learned the language from a fluent native speaker and who studied linguistics.
 Nearly everyone on the reservation has some knowledge of the language, but